Set and Turn Single Magazine - the

 Sidmouth, excluding me from Bridport ceilidhs and most recently

-The assertion that vendettas against me have their roots in dislike of my writing (rather
+vendettas against me have their roots in dislike of my writing (rather than being centred

-objections were raised.
-Only once I became 'infamous' via STS were the knives sharpened in
+raised.
+Only once I became 'infamous' via STS were the knives sharpened in readiness.

 It was my intention to end writing about folk dance with the publication of my 2016 dance diary.
 However, the various vendettas against me